 - GEOL 301 Excursions in Geology (3) Simulated field trip approach to basic geology in an audio-visual-tutorial format.
 Design for students with little or no science background.
 Not for earth science majors. - GEOL 302 Geomorphology (3) Surface features of the globe, their form, nature, origin and development and the changes they are undergoing. - GEOL 303 Mineralogy (4) Identification, classification and origin of minerals based on their chemical and physical properties and geologic association.
-Prerequisites: one year inorganic chemistry, one year physics (engineering calculus-based3 physics recommended.) - GEOL 304 Petrology (3) Study of the characteristics, identification in hand specimen, distribution, and origin of igneous, sedimentary and metamorphic rocks.
+Prerequisites: one year inorganic chemistry, one year physics (calculus-based physics and engineering recommended).

+- GEOL 304 Petrology (3) Study of the characteristics, identification in hand specimen, distribution, and origin of igneous, sedimentary and metamorphic rocks.
 Prerequisite: GEOL 303 or equivalent. - GEOL 305 Structural Geology (4) Principles of structural geology, including theory of rock behavior under stress, and descriptions of major structural features.
-Prerequisites: trigonometry (high school or college), physics (engineering calculus-based3 recommended). - GEOL 306 Optical Mineralogy (3) Optical crystallography and identification of minerals using the polarizing microscope.
-Prerequisites: GEOL 303 or equivalent; one year of college physics, including optics (engineering calculus-based physics recommended). - GEOL 307 Introduction to Paleontology (4) History and evolution of life based on fossil evidence. - GEOL 308 Stratigraphy and Sedimentation (4) Principles of stratigraphy and sedimentation including weathering, transport, deposition and characteristics of sedimentary rocks, and their correlation.
+Prerequisites: trigonometry (high school or college), physics (calculus-based physics and engineering recommended). - GEOL 306 Optical Mineralogy (3) Optical crystallography and identification of minerals using the polarizing microscope.
+Prerequisites: GEOL 303 or equivalent; one year of college physics, including optics (calculus-based physics and engineering recommended). - GEOL 307 Introduction to Paleontology (4) History and evolution of life based on fossil evidence. - GEOL 308 Stratigraphy and Sedimentation (4) Principles of stratigraphy and sedimentation including weathering, transport, deposition and characteristics of sedimentary rocks, and their correlation.
 Stratigraphic and paleotectonic-development of North America and classical areas elsewhere in the world.
 Prerequisite: GEOL 303 or 314.
 Strongly recommended: GEOL 305, 307. - GEOL 314 Minerals and Rocks (3) Rock-forming minerals and common igneous, metamorphic and sedimentary rocks.
 Includes laboratory.
 Not for geology majors. - GEOL 323 Environmental Geology (3) Relationships of earth science to human problems and the environment, especially geological problems associated with mass urban growth.
 Not for geology majors. - GEOL 400 Field Geology (6) Field techniques for systematic geologic mapping utilizing topographic maps.
 Prerequisites: GEOL 304, 305, 307, 308. - GEOL 401 Skeletal Petrography (3) Identification of skeletal particles as seen in thinsection.
 Prerequisites: GEOL 306, 307. - GEOL 403 Carbonate Petrology (3) Description and classification of carbonate rocks.
 Recrystallization, diagenesis and porosity formation.
-Prerequisite: GEOL 306.

-- GEOL 407 Geophysics (3) Gravitational, magnetic, thermal, electromagnetic and seismic properties of the solid earth.
+Prerequisite: GEOL 306. - GEOL 407 Geophysics (3) Gravitational, magnetic, thermal, electromagnetic and seismic properties of the solid earth.
 Emphasizes seismic methods relative to petroleum exploration.
-Prerequisites: GEOL 304, 305, one year of calculus recommended. - GEOL 408 Geochemistry (4) Geologic and chemical processes that produced the observed distribution and abundances of the elements.
+Prerequisites: GEOL 304, 305, and one year of calculus recommended. - GEOL 408 Geochemistry (4) Geologic and chemical processes that produced the observed distribution and abundances of the elements.
 Prerequisite: GEOL 304. - GEOL 409 Sedimentology (3) Processes of weathering, transportation, and deposition of sediments, including low-temperature geochemistry and diagenesis.
 Characteristics and attributes of sedimentary rocks, including formation of permeability and porosity, and interpretation of the sedimentary record.
 Prerequisites: GEOL 305, 308. - GEOL 410 Micropaleontology (3) Microscopic study of fossils and principles underlying their use relative to correlation problems.
-Emphasizes fossil groups recoverable from well drill cutting.
+Emphasizes fossil groups recoverable from well drill cuttings.
 Prerequisite: GEOL 307. - GEOL 412 Carbonate Depositional Environments (3) Modern carbonate depositional environments emphasizing their sedimentary and paleontological characteristics.
 Prerequisites: GEOL 307, 309.
-Strong recommended GEOL 403. - GEOL 414 Clastic Depositional Environments (3) Physical nature of modern and ancient siliclastic deposits emphasizing interpolation of ancient depositional analog.
-Prerequisite: GEOL 309. - GEOL 415 Plate Tectonics (3) Tectonic forces that have been responsible for redistribution of major portions of the earth's crust.
+Strongly recommended GEOL 403. - GEOL 414 Clastic Depositional Environments (3) Physical nature of modern and ancient siliclastic deposits emphasizing use of modern analogs in interpretation of ancient deposits. - GEOL 415 Plate Tectonics (3) Tectonic forces that have been responsible for redistribution of major portions of the earth's crust.
 Prerequisite: GEOL 305. - GEOL 417 Petrography (3) Description, classification and origin of igneous, metamorphic and sedimentary rocks.
 Laboratory course utilizing thin sections and the polarizing microscope.
-Prerequisite: GEOL 304, 306. - GEOL 422 Oceanography (3) Geological, physical, chemical and biological aspects of the marine environment, including marine geomorphology and depositional environments. - GEOL 423 Nonmetallic Mineral Deposits (3) Origin, geologic association, and development of nonmetallic deposits; exploration, environmental factors controlling development and economic trends will be considered.
-Prerequisite: GEOL 304. - GEOL 424 Metallic Mineral Deposits (3) Origin, characteristics and migration of orebearing solutions; controls of ore deposition; and geologic associations, distribution, exploration for and exploitation of metaliferous deposits.
-Prerequisites: GEOL 304, 305, 306, 417. - GEOL 425 Groundwater Hydrology (3) Theory and engineering concepts of groundwater flow and development; relationship of groundwater and surface water; occurrence of water in sedimentary, volcanic and igneous rocks; and basin analysis.
-Prerequisites: GEOL 305, 308, 309. - GEOL 426 Engineering Geology (3) Application of geology to evaluation of construction problems and site investigations of major engineering projects, including case histories of major projects; characteristics and uses of geologic construction materials.
-Prerequisites: GEOL 305; 375, 425 recommended. - GEOL 428 Petroleum Geology (3) Origin, nature, migration and accumulation of petroleum; coal and oil shale; exploration for and exploitation of mineral fuel deposits.
-Prerequisites: GEOL 305, 308. - GEOL 431 Paleoecology (3) Principles, concepts and techniques of environmental analysis and interpretation of marine and terrestrial fossil ecosystems.
-Prerequisite: GEOL 307. - GEOL 440Earth Resources and the Energy Cirsis (3) Geology, origin and general economics of mineral and fuel deposits, their importance to the national economy, and current problems of supply. - GEOL 451 Imagery and Map Interpretation (3) Analysis and interpretation of space and aircraft imagery and photography and topographic and thematic maps, including land descriptions. - GEOL 455 Well Site Geology (3) Methods employed in the subsurface search for petroleum.
-Prerequisite: GEOL 305.
-Recommended GEOL 428.
+Prerequisite: GEOL 304, 306.